Operational guidelines for the Danish Helpline

 2. that a child may need special support immediately after birth due to the circumstances of the expectant parents

-3. that a child or young person under the age of 18 may need special support due to the child’s or young person’s illegal absence from school or failure to fulfill their compulsory education, or
+3. that a child or young person under the age of 18 may need special support due to the child’s or young person’s illegal absence from school or failure to fulfil their compulsory education, or

 4. that a child or young person under the age of 18 has been abused.